 Already Married and Seeking a Copy of Your Marriage Certificate?

 Use these links:

 Recording Vital Statistics is the process of collecting data of all births, deaths and marriages that occur in the municipality, or involve its residents, so that the permanent records may be preserved.
 State law requires hospitals, physicians, funeral directors, ministers, notary publics, and others to complete certificates of all marriages, births and deaths in our municipality and file them with the Municipal Clerk promptly.

 Informational Guide to Conducting Genealogy Research in the Town of Smithfield, Maine

 Genealogy is the number one hobby in America today.
 As a result, Municipal Clerks offices receive numerous requests each week for information.
-Requests are received in person, in the mail, over the phone, and by e-mail messages.
-Municipalities have different policies regarding conducting genealogy research – some charge by the hour, some charge per search, and some don’t charge a fee for searches.
+Requests are received in person, by mail, over the phone, and by e-mail.
+Municipalities have different policies regarding conducting genealogy research—some charge by the hour, some charge per search, and some don’t charge a fee for searches.
 This informational guide was developed with the intent to provide information to citizens conducting genealogy research on ancestors from the Smithfield, Maine area.
 The Smithfield Town Clerk’s office charges $4.00 per name or event search for genealogy searches.
 Specific questions regarding office policy for genealogy research in Smithfield should be directed to the Town Clerk’s Office at (207) 362-4772.

 - Prior to 1892, towns were not required to file records of birth, marriage and death.
 Some towns have records before 1892, but these are not a complete recording of events.